misko009e/publitas-interview-challenge/README.md

 # publitas-interview-challenge

-A demo test app for publitas
+A FE demo test app for publitas